Coherence Attacks and Countermeasures in Interposer-Based Systems: Evaluation

 \subsection{Single-Threaded Performance Impact}

-Figure~\ref{fig:VC4_speedup} shows the speedup of the system with SNIs enabled compared to the baseline configuration without SNIs.
-All workloads experience a speedup less than 1, which is expected as the SNIs introduce higher latencies to the network.
-As the figure shows, on average the SNIs impose a performance loss of $\sim$4\%, with several benchmarks (\emph{povray}, \emph{hmmer}, \emph{libquantum}) showing little to no impact. \emph{sphinx3}, however, is an outlier, showing a significant $\sim$27\% performance loss.
+Figure~\ref{fig:VC4_speedup} shows the speedup/slowdown of the system with CMCs enabled compared to the baseline configuration.
+All workloads experience a speedup less than 1, which is expected, as the CMCs introduce higher latencies to the network.
+As the figure shows, the CMCs impose an average performance loss of $\sim$4\%, with several benchmarks (\emph{povray}, \emph{hmmer}, \emph{libquantum}) showing little to no impact. \emph{sphinx3}, however, is an outlier, showing a significant $\sim$27\% performance loss.

-To analyze the results further, we examine the L2 miss rates of each benchmark, as shown in Fig.~\ref{fig:L2_miss}.
-The figure demonstrates that the variation between each benchmark's result in Fig.~\ref{fig:VC4_speedup} is highly correlated to the difference in the cache hit rate between benchmarks.
-For instance, \emph{sphinx3} shows a much higher L2 cache miss rate than the other benchmarks at $\sim$68\%, while workloads performing closer to a speedup of 1, such as \emph{povray, hmmer,} and \emph{libquantum}, have a lower cache miss rate.
-The SNI-enabled system's performance is dependent on the number of coherence messages injected into the network due to L2 cache misses.
-The SNIs must process each packet which results in increased memory access latencies.
+To analyze further, we examine the L2 miss rates of each benchmark in Fig.~\ref{fig:L2_miss}.
+The figure demonstrates that the variation between each benchmark's result in Fig.~\ref{fig:VC4_speedup} is highly correlated to a benchmark's cache hit rate.
+For instance, \emph{sphinx3} shows a much higher L2 cache miss rate than other benchmarks at $\sim$68\%.
+The CMCs must process each packet resulting in increased memory access latencies.
+Thus, the CMC-enabled system's performance depends on the number of coherence messages that L2 cache misses inject into the NoC.

-To further analyze the source of the performance degradation in some benchmarks, Fig.~\ref{fig:Percentage Latency Changes} shows the percentage change for pre-injection queuing latency versus in-network latency and the total latency experienced by packets injected in the network for each benchmark.
-Interestingly, while the queuing latency increases by $\sim$80\%, the in-network latencies drop by 5-10\%.
-While the increase in queuing latency is expected due to the extra pipeline delays on network insertion the SNIs cause, the decrease in in-network latency is due to the reduction in hop count caused by the SNI-2's rerouting of acknowledgment request messages back to the original requester as negative acknowledgment replies.
-Thus, the SNI-2 reduces total network load by removing one packet in the transaction.
+The performance degradation in some benchmarks is analyzed in Fig.~\ref{fig:Percentage Latency Changes}, showing the percentage change for pre-injection queuing latency versus in-network latency and the total latency experienced by packets in the network.
+Interestingly, while the queuing latency increases by $\sim$80\%, the in-network latencies drop by 5--10\%.
+The increase in queuing latency is expected, due to the extra pipeline delays on network insertion that the CMCs cause.
+The decrease in in-network latency is due to CMC-2 instances rerouting acknowledgment messages back to only the original requester (as a negative acknowledgment).
+Thus, the CMC-2 reduces total network load by removing one packet in the transaction.